rikkipitt/get-hidden-height/README.md

 `v.1.0.0`

-`getHiddenHeight` is a function that takes a currently hidden element and returns its height if it were visible.
+`getHiddenHeight` is a function that takes a currently hidden element and returns its height as if it were visible.
 It works by invisibly cloning the element within its parent, measuring the height of the clone, then removing the clone from the parent.

 This is useful for animating the height of a hidden element while making it visible.

 ## Usage

 ```
-getHiddenHeight(el, overrideStyles)
+getHiddenHeight(el, overrideStyles);
 ```

 **`el`** - is the DOM element you want the height for.